WalletWasabi/WasabiDoc/docs/using-wasabi/RPC.md

 }
 ```

-In case we try to generate a wallet with too long of a password it will return:
+In case we try to generate a wallet with a too long password it will return:

 ```json
 {